Skip to content

 Food & Drink

 Breakfast, lunch and dinner are all included, and so are tea, coffee and soft drinks.
-Unfortunately, the Lodge doesn’t have a licence to see alcoholic beverages, but guests are more than welcome to bring their own.
+Unfortunately, the Lodge doesn’t have a licence to sell alcoholic beverages, but guests are more than welcome to bring their own.
 These can be purchased from the duty-free at the airport or at the local supermarket, which is within walking distance of the accommodation.

 A new Lodge is also in the process of being created onsite, which will be used as a communal meeting area, where if they wish, anglers can meet for some drinks in the evenings and exchange fishing stories.